by Nicola Moon

 illustrated by Alex Ayliffe

-Friday is “special” day in Miss Brown’s class, but Charlie can’t think of anything special enough to bring.
+Friday is “special” day in Mrs. Brown’s class, but Charlie can’t think of anything special enough to bring.

 His mom is too busy with his baby sister to be of much help.
 But Charlie makes an important discovery about just how special baby sisters and big brothers can be.